ArctiqTeam/dashai-stable/docs/04_deploy_googlesheets_collector/README.md

 ![](https://static.notion-static.com/88090c34-4820-412f-9a62-cce8092483cf/Screenshot_2018-03-18_17.41.02.png)

-You can see your new Dashboard "all the data coming from your google sheet"
+You can see your new Dashboard "all the data is coming from your google sheet"

 ![](https://www.notion.so/file/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2F4a84373f-c59e-4a4f-89da-ebca20ff7173%2FScreenshot2018-04-2423.31.49.png)